 She is a member of the Sierra Leone Program of Mediators Beyond Borders, Inc., providing training in Leadership and Conflict Resolution in that country.
 She is the author of over 18 articles dealing primarily with conflict resolution and employment law.

-Mediation Director: Debra Burke
+Executive Director: Debra Burke

 Debra Burke is a Professor of Business Administration & Law in the College of Business at Western Carolina University.